-In our modern age, more attention is beginning to be placed on psycho-social treatments, with adjunctive drug treatment as needed, and a more compassionate context has developed in the overall field of mental health.
-With insights from modern researchers and holistic psychiatrists such as the remarkable Dr. Peter Breggin and many others, this is a positive evolutionary step.
+In our modern age, more attention is beginning to be placed on psychosocial treatments, using non-drug treatments where possible, and a more compassionate context has developed in the overall field of mental health.
+With insights from modern researchers and holistic psychiatrists such as the remarkable Dr. Peter Breggin and many others, this certainly looks like a positive evolutionary step.
 (2)

 Originally the drug chlorpromazine was FDA approved for specific uses such as psychoses and schizophrenia.
 The drug has a calming effect, reducing excitability and agitation, but not heavily sedating which was considered useful in these treatment contexts.

 There were no clinical trials prior to FDA approval for chlorpromazine, which was not unusual for the 1950s.
-This perhaps left the door pretty wide open for experimental use, and there has been a much widened scope over time as far as the number of treatments the drug has been applied to.
+This perhaps left the door pretty wide open for experimental use, and a much-widened scope developed over time as far as the number of reasons for prescribing the drug.
 (1)

 Since coming to market, the drug has been used off-label for an ever-growing number of other purposes, including:

-Thorazine, Largactil, Megaphen and Hibernal are all brand or trade names for the generic drug chlorpromazine.
+Thorazine (discontinued), Largactil, Megaphen, are all brand or trade names for the generic drug chlorpromazine.
 Sometimes antipsychotic drugs are nicknamed “drool drugs” as they can induce profuse salivation, and decrease the ability to swallow as the throat may become constricted.
-These effects can unfortunately cause the patient to become prone to this characteristic.
+These effects can, unfortunately, cause the patient to become prone to this characteristic.

 Thorazine, et. al, did not develop a known street presence as a drug of recreational use, although there is never a guarantee against the possibility of diversion-sourced drugs being covertly trafficked in the illicit market.